-The Advanced Practice Certificate in Criminal Behavior program explores the dynamics and differences associated with mass, serial, and pattern criminals, as delves into the of sex offending and associated legal and community responses.
+The advanced practice certificate in criminal behavior program explores the dynamics and differences associated with mass, serial, pattern criminals, and sex offending with associated legal and community responses.
 The course uses data and science to recommend applied psychological principles to support investigation and management of criminal behavior.

-The program is designed for law enforcement and other responders interested in the psychology, motivation, and behavior behind mass, spree and serial violence.
-It also examines sex crimes, offenders and the complex factors and motivations associated with offenders, as well as fundamental concepts, theories, methodologies, assumptions and practices associated with using psychology as an investigative tool.
+The program is designed for law enforcement, criminal justice professionals, justice organizations, and other responders interested in the criminal psychology, motivation, and behavior behind mass, spree, and serial violence.
+As a good supporting credential to criminology or criminal law profession, it also examines sex crimes, offenders, and the complex factors and motivations associated with offenders.
+It also includes fundamental concepts, theories, methodologies, assumptions and practices associated with using psychology as an investigative tool.

-The credits from this certificate coursework can be applied toward earning your Master of Science Degree in Forensic Behavioral Science or Forensic Leadership Administration.
+The credits from this graduate certificate coursework can be applied toward earning your master of science degree in forensic behavioral science or forensic leadership administration.

 Vital Work at a Vital Time

-With law enforcement increasingly scrutinized for individual reactions to criminal behavior, this program will prepare those on the front lines to make informed choices under stress.
+With law enforcement increasingly scrutinized for individual reactions to criminal behavior, this certificate program will prepare those on the front lines of the criminal justice system and criminal law to make informed choices under stress

 Course 1: Mass, Serial and Pattern Criminal

-Course examines perpetrators of mass, spree and serial violence in terms of psychology, motivation and behavior.
-Topics include violent crime sprees, school and workplace mass assaults, family annihilation, domestic terrorism, serial murder, serial sex offending, and stalking behavior on its own and in the context of deliberate lethal violence.
+Course examines perpetrators of mass, spree, and serial violence in terms of psychology, motivation, and behavior.
+Topics include violent crime sprees, school and workplace mass assaults, family annihilation, domestic terrorism, serial murder, serial sex offending, and stalking behavior; both on its own and in the context of deliberate lethal violence.

 Course three: Investigative Psychology and Criminal Profiling

 This course explores the fundamental concepts, theories, methodologies, assumptions and practices associated with using psychology as an investigative tool.
-The course focuses on the application of behavior analysis to criminal investigation, criminal profiling and behavioral evidence, geographic profiling, psychological autopsy, and equivocal death analysis.
+The course focuses on the application of behavior analysis and crime analysis to criminal investigation, criminal profiling and behavioral evidence, geographic profiling, psychological autopsy, and equivocal death analysis.

 Frequently Asked Questions

-The program is offered fully online.
+The certificate program is offered exclusively online.
 All classes and coursework can be completed virtually, allowing you flexibility with your schedule.